 Brand loyalty can be very sensitive to product changes like the time when Marker’s Mark learned that changes can backfire when not done properly.

 Maker’s Mark, the American bourbon, announced last week that they were going to lower the alcohol content from 45% ABV (90 proof) down to 42% ABV (84 proof).
 They claimed that the demand for their products had increased.
 In order for them to be able to continue to produce at an efficient pace, they must reduce the amount of alcohol.
-Maker’s Mark’s decision to reduce the alcohol content in their bourbon created a huge social media backlash by their loyal customers.
+Maker’s Mark’s decision to reduce the alcohol content in their bourbon created a huge social media backlash from their loyal customers.
 This caused them to gain a lot of attention and publicity.

-It would appear that Maker’s Mark did not do their research before announcing their decision to reduce their alcohol content.
+It would appear that Maker’s Mark did not do their research before announcing its decision to reduce its alcohol content.
 They probably never imagined that so many people would be so concerned with just three percentage points of alcohol in their bourbon, or did they?
 Brand loyalty can be hard and very expensive to gauge.
 Whether inadvertently or not, Maker’s Mark seems to have tested their brand loyalty through their announcement.

 Almost immediately after their announcement tweets and Facebook comments came pouring in from customers all over the world.
 They all opposed their suggested reduction.
 Prior to their latest announcement surely most of their customers bought Maker’s Mark bourbon without much thought of its alcohol content.
 Then their announcement came; suddenly thousands and thousands of their customers and non-customers are talking all about Maker’s Mark’s alcohol content and marketing decisions.
 It was talked about all over the news media and Internet; the publicity their decision received was astounding.